Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Discussion

 \section{Discussion}

-In this section, the results are discussed and related to the literature.
-Section~\ref{Discussion_RQ1} discuss the first research question, while the second research question is discussed in Section~\ref{Discussion_RQ2}.
-Section~\ref{Discussion_General} discuss general findings and, finally, Section~\ref{Discussion_implprac} discuss implications for practitioners.
+In this section, the results are discussed and related to previously published findings.
+Section~\ref{Discussion_RQ1} discusses the first research question, while the second research question is discussed in Section~\ref{Discussion_RQ2}.
+Section~\ref{Discussion_General} discusses general findings and, finally, Section~\ref{Discussion_implprac} discusses implications for practitioners.